 Currently, receipts from the sale of digital goods, including music, video, and e-books, are excluded from New York State and New York City sales taxes.
 (However, sales of digital software are taxed.)
-This option would extend the local sales tax to digital goods and broaden the sales tax base, consistent with the recommendation of the New York State Tax Reform and Fairness Commission.
+This option would extend the local sales tax to digital goods and broaden the sales tax base.
 The demand for physical goods like CDs, DVDs, and books has been declining over the past several years in favor of their electronic substitutes, most notably due to the increase in online streaming of film and music.
 In response to these changes many states have adapted their tax laws to include digital goods in their sales tax bases, either by including them in their definition of tangible personal property or by explicitly listing digital goods in the delineation of tax base components.
-If New York State were to extend the New York sales tax base to include digital goods-either for both the city and state or the city alone-this option would result in additional city tax revenue of approximately \$34 million, based on conservative sales estimates.
+If New York State were to extend the New York sales tax base to include digital goods-either for both the city and state or the city alone-this option would result in additional city tax revenue of approximately \$9 million per year.
+This estimate is lower than previous years' calculations, since consumers are spending less on digital copies of music, video, and books.

 Proponents might argue that digital goods should be taxed in the same way as their physical substitutes so that government tax policy does not distort the consumption decisions of households.
 They might point out that households that opt for digital goods are relatively wealthier than those that purchase the physical substitutes, so eliminating the current tax exemption for digital goods would lessen the general regressivity of the sales tax.
 Proponents might further argue that tax law should be responsive to changing markets, so that as the market for physical goods erodes, the tax on its more popular substitute at least partially offsets the loss in revenue.
-Finally, they might argue that although the litigation surrounding the ability to tax out-of-state vendors applies to both shipped physical goods and digital goods, this is less of a concern in New York State because most of the major vendors, such as Amazon and Apple, have a physical presence in the state.

 Opponents might argue that digital goods are inherently different from their physical analogues, especially given that digital goods cannot easily be resold.
 They might also argue that sourcing is not straightforward for sales of digital goods, since the location of the business selling the good is not as relevant, and there is no physical shipment address in the sale of digital goods.
 They also might point out that while the delivery of physical goods to stores or customers does impose costs to the citywear and tear on city streets, air pollution from trucks, police and fire services to protect store property, garbage pick-up of packaging, etc.-the delivery of digital goods makes no such demands on city services and thus there is no justification for subjecting them to the sales tax.
-Finally, unless the state also adopts this option, extending the city sales tax to digital goods would add to the compliance burden on sellers by significantly undermining the conformity between the city's and state's sales tax bases.
+Finally, unless the state also adopts this option, extending the city sales tax to digital goods would add to the compliance burden on sellers by significantly undermining the conformity between the city's and state's ealae tav haeae